HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

     which has to perform a pow() computation, and is therefore much slower.

-nstring -
+nlocation -

-    When ftype<2, nstring can be used to specify block locations in the video from which dfttest will estimate the noise power spectrum (sigma) to be used for filtering.
+    When ftype<2, nlocation can be used to specify block locations in the video from which dfttest will estimate the noise power spectrum (sigma) to be used for filtering.

     When the noise to be removed is not white (i.e. doesn't have a flat power spectrum), specifying only a single sigma value is not adequate.

-    The nstring should list locations in the video that consist of noise on a flat background, separated by a space.
+    The nlocation should list locations in the video that consist of noise on a flat background, separated by a space.
 The line syntax is:

         frame_number,plane,ypos,xpos   e.g.  0,0,20,20